How Brand Identity and Lead Generation Drive Sales

 4. Refine your approach based on customer feedback and behaviour

-This systematic refinement gradually creates a flywheel effect where brand strength drives lead generation, building brand equity.
+This systematic refinement gradually creates a flywheel effect in which brand strength drives lead generation and builds brand equity.

 Real-World Examples: Brand Identity Driving Lead Generation